 Meiya remains largely unchanged from Unlimited, but due to the differences in Takeru, the two are more prone to arguing than before.
-While Meiya values Japan's heritage and pride, Takeru is somewhat desperate after the events of Unlimited and sees little point in anything other than what it takes to defeat the BETA.
+While Meiya believes that people's livelihoods and human dignity are just as important as survival, Takeru is somewhat desperate after witnessing the events of Unlimited and sees little point in doing anything other than what it takes to defeat the BETA.
 She becomes Takeru's closest friend despite this.
 Unlike Unlimited, her self sacrificing tendencies and attachment to duty are more closely examined and she does her best to value herself more.

 Badass Princess: Still related to the Shogun.
 She's actually the twin sister of the Shogun, who is dead in the world of Extra.

-Body Horror: Meiya at the end of Alternative was infected by the BETA Superior, an excruciatingly painful process.
-Takeru is forced to pull the trigger on her and the Superior before the process was completed, upon her begging.
+Body Horror: At the climax of the final battle, Meiya entrapped and infected by the BETA Superior, an excruciatingly painful process.
+Takeru is forced to pull the trigger on her and the Superior before the process was completed, after she begs him to do it.

-Friend Zone: The plot requires Takeru to be in love with Unit 00/Sumika, but he tells Meiya that she's his closest friend, his "precious one", and trusts her more than anyone.
+Friend Zone: The plot requires Takeru to be in love with the 00 Unit/Sumika, but he tells Meiya that she's his closest friend, his "precious one", and trusts her more than anyone.
 She's clearly unhappy but hides it well enough from Takeru.

 Romantic Runner-Up: She's the secondary heroine.
 If you plot what is most likely the 'most' canon ending for each game, in Extra she helps him realize how he feels about Sumika, in Unlimited with Sumika gone she seems to be the main heroine based on the retrospection from Alternative, and in Alternative itself she gets friend zoned in favor of Sumika, but is still his closest confidant.
 See above.